 REFINED BY DESIGN

 Our Closed Loop System severely reduces the amount of green house gasses emitted from the recycling of your scrap rubber.
-Our single line process is permit exempt in the State of Oklahoma when proving scale of the system.
+Our single line process was permit exempt in the State of Oklahoma when proving scale of the system.

 POWER FOR THE FUTURE

 Scrap Rubber to Oil’s (SR2O) facilities and our technology offer an environmentally friendly method to recycle scrap tires with very attractive economic returns.

 Our thermal recovery (pyrolysis) technology is scalable with an initial capacity of approximately 240 tons per day–7.4 million passenger tires per year.
 Based upon a 90% uptime, a base set of equipment produces the following estimated materials: